Over 150 Years of Excellent Service & Quality

-Howell 1870 is a family run antique jewellery and vintage watch firm specialising in fine jewellery from Georgian to Edwardian and Mid-century to contemporary.
-The firm was founded in 1870 by Edward Howell, the paternal great-great grandfather of the present co-director.
-The business was established in Oldham (Greater Manchester, England) at a time in the town’s history when the cotton industry was booming and at its peak was 'the world centre for cotton production'.
+Howell 1870 is a family run antique jewellery and vintage watch business specialising in fine jewellery from Georgian to Edwardian and Mid-century to contemporary.
+The business was founded in 1870 by Edward Howell, the paternal great-great grandfather of the present co-director.
+Established in Oldham (Greater Manchester, England) at a time in the town’s history when the cotton industry was booming and at its peak was 'the world centre for cotton production'.
 As a result it's been estimated there were over 50 independent jewellers in the town during this period.
 We are the last remaining Oldham jeweller from that period and one of the oldest still running in the North of England.

 Yorkshire Street, Oldham c.
 1900